yt-dlp/yt-dlp/README.md

     -6, --force-ipv6                Make all connections via IPv6
     --enable-file-urls              Enable file:// URLs.
 This is disabled by default for security reasons.
-    --cipher-list CIPHER LIST       OpenSSL cipher list to use

 ## Geo-restriction:
     --geo-verification-proxy URL    Use this proxy to verify the IP address for